johnhenry/quick9/README.md

 ###Cloud9

 0. Sign up for an account at c9.io and create a new work space
+1. Delete the existing README.md to ensure that your starting directory is empty.
-1. Open the terminal and enter `git clone git@github.com:johnhenry/quick9.git .` to install quick9
+2. Open the terminal and enter `git clone git@github.com:johnhenry/quick9.git .` to install quick9 (Note the "." at the end)
-2. Enter `npm install` to install quick9's dependencies
+3. Enter `npm install` to install quick9's dependencies
-3. Populate the "public" directory with the content of your website
+4. Populate the "public" directory with the content of your website

 ###Local

 0. Install git and node on your local system
 1. Navigate to a folder where you want to install your project
-2. Open the terminal and enter `git clone git@github.com:johnhenry/quick9.git .` to install quick9
+2. Open the terminal and enter `git clone git@github.com:johnhenry/quick9.git .` to install quick9 (Note the "." at the end)
 3. Enter `npm install` to install quick9's dependencies
 3. Populate the "public" directory with the content of your website